wdmdev/my-bash-scripts/README.md

-# my-bash-scripts
+# Repository: my-bash-scripts
-My bash scripts for customizing my linux shell commands
+The bash scripts for customizing my linux shell commands

+Feel free to use any scripts in here.